borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 date: 2023-02-07T15:14:53
 ---

 There is one nice effect, especially on landing pages, where content is revealed as you scroll along.
-Text and images appear from the aether to make the page feel responsive, receptive.
+Text and images appear from the ether to make the page feel responsive, receptive.
 Almost alive.

 You don't even need to be fancy with the introduction.
 Even a subtle, fade-in transition is impressive enough.